- What We Do

 USAID’s Sustainable Water and Sanitation in Africa (SUWASA) project in Nakuru, Kenya, launched a public prepaid water meter system project in 10 low income settlements of the city through a three-way partnership with the Government of Kenya Water Services Trust Fund and the local water and sanitation services company.
 Family Bank provided finance for the construction of the water point bases and staff training.
 The project is now benefiting more than 9,000 people.

-- As of September 2012, USAID’s Indonesia Urban Water, Sanitation and Hygiene (IUWASH) project had helped 248,760 people obtain access to a safe water supply and an estimated 13,730 individuals had access to improved sanitation.
-In areas surveyed, the per-unit cost of water paid by the urban poor has also decreased by an estimated 32 percent.
+- The USAID-funded Indonesia Urban Water, Sanitation and Hygiene (IUWASH) Project, is a 5-year effort designed to support the Government of Indonesia (GoI) in making significant progress towards achieving its safe water and sanitation Millennium Development Goal (MDG) targets by expanding access to these services.
+As of May 2015, IUWASH has helped 1,898,040 people obtain access to a safe water supply and an estimated 186,090 individuals gained access to improved sanitation.
+In areas surveyed, the per-unit cost of water paid by the urban poor has also decreased by an estimated 47 percent.